+This is the gateway course for all theatre courses.
 This class combines the study of theatre and drama as it reflects, represents and interprets diverse cultures with a hands-on examination of how theatre is made.
 Through readings, lectures, discussions and projects the class will explore the ideas, strategies and languages of theatre (acting, directing, playwriting, designing) that theatre artists use to create contemporary theatrical performance.
-(Oral Presentations.)
-First-year students, and sophomores with permission of the Department.
+(Speaking-Intensive.)
+One section for first-year students only; first-years and sophomores.
+Juniors with permission of the Department.
 Maximum enrollment, 20.
-Two sections in the Fall--Latrell and Holland; one section in the Spring--team-taught with Cryer and Stoughton.
+Cryer.

 Visual Storytelling: What’s a Picture Worth?.

 The study of theatre through participation (performance, management and/or technical work) in a faculty-directed production.
 Students must pre-register for this class; for 141F first-year students may register during orientation.
 Preregistration does not guarantee an acting role.
-Auditions will take place at the start of the semester, and students not acting will perform a rechnical/production role.
+Auditions will take place at the start of the semester, and students not acting will perform a technical/production role.
+(Speaking-Intensive.)
 One-half credit.
 May be repeated for credit.
-Maximum enrollment, 20.
-Bellini-Sharp (Fall); Latrell (Spring).
+Latrell (Fall), Cryer (Spring).

 20th-century performance aesthetics.
 Practical exploration of non-realistic theatrical methods, emphasizing challenges to Stanislavskian naturalism in the work of Meyerhold, Artaud, Grotowski and Brecht.
 Intense text and performance work.
-(Oral Presentations.)
+(Speaking-Intensive.)
 (Proseminar.)
-Prerequisite, 100, 101, or consent of instructor.
+Prerequisite, 100, or consent of instructor.
 Maximum enrollment, 16.
-Bellini-Sharp.
+Willcoxon.

 Collaborative playmaking: creating dynamic and original physical theatre.

 A lecture/laboratory course in the design of scenery for the stage.
 Study of principles of composition, materials and fundamentals of drafting and rendering, eventuating in practical scenic designs with floor plans, elevations, sections and models.
 (Quantitative and Symbolic Reasoning.)
-(Oral Presentations.)
+(Speaking-Intensive.)
 Maximum enrollment, 12.

 Through a series of projects and demonstrations, introduces students to the basic principles of scenic painting for film, television and the performing arts.
 Topics covered will include color mixing, texture, faux finishing (wood grain, marble, etc.), brush and spray techniques, trompe-l’oeil and large scale cartooning and painting.
 Prerequisite, 105, 108 or 130, or a 100-level art course.
-(Same as Art 215.)
 Maximum enrollment, 12.

 Introduction to the techniques of realistic and non-realistic playwriting through a variety of exercises and improvisations, culminating in the writing and staging of a one-act play.
-Prerequisite, Theatre 100,130 or a 100-level writing-intensive course in English or English 204, or consent of the instructor.
+(Speaking-Intensive.)
+Prerequisite, Theatre 100 or Creative Writing 215.
 While no prior acting experience is required, students participate in staged readings of works.
-(Same as Literature and Creative Writing 224.)
-Maximum enrollment, 16.
+(Same as Literature 224.)
+Maximum enrollment, 12.
 Latrell.

 Outrageous Acts: Avant-Garde Theatre and Performance Art.

 An examination of experimental art’s capacity to shock and to force us to recognize ourselves from new and unexpected perspectives.
 The historical, cultural and philosophical origins and influences, as well as exemplary works from the early avant-garde movements (1890-1940) and more contemporary avant-garde theatre and performance art (1950-1990).
 Discussion of the art, music, literature, theatre and film of Surrealism, Symbolism, Expressionism, Dada, Futurism, Constructivism, Epic, The Living Theatre, Grotowski, Monk, Wilson, Foreman, The Wooster Group, Hughes, Finley.
-(Oral Presentations.)
-(Same as Art History 236.)
+Prerequisite, Theatre 100 or consent of instructor.
+Latrell.

 African-American Theatre from Ira Aldridge to August Wilson.